Code-Institute-Submissions/VDU-Assessment/README.md

  - Register / Login to VDU Assessment Manager
  - Access Maintenance Section to maintain Department and Manager Dropdowns
  - Access Maintenance Section to maintain is_admin & is_manager rights

+Admin Goals are:
+ - Register / Login to VDU Assessment Manager
+ - Access Maintenance Section to maintain Department and Manager Dropdowns
+ - Access Maintenance Section to maintain is_admin & is_manager rights

+#### Visitor Goals

 ## Heading

 This is an h1 heading

 ### Sub-heading

 This is an h2 heading

 #### Sub-sub-heading

 This is an h3 heading

 ## Heading

 This is an h1 heading

 ### Sub-heading

 This is an h2 heading

 #### Sub-sub-heading

 This is an h3 heading

-## User Experience (UX)

--   ### User stories

-    -   #### Visitor Goals

-        1. As Visitor, I want to find the Abbot site I am visiting and learn more about the site e.g. is it Manufacturing, Commercial etc
-        2. As Visitor, I want to easily find out more about the area I am visiting e.g What Hotels, Restaurants and Attractions are in the vicinity
-        3. As Visitor, I want to be able to look for information from the Team managaging the Portal

 -   ### Structure
     -   #### Multi Image Carousal
          -  By mousing over the Site Image the User instantly is shown the site information and location on map.
 The User can then move on to the next location and new details are loaded